(Disclaimer - The picture shown with this van and all the pictures in it's photo album were found online. NONE of them are of the actual van!)

 3-Speed Manual Transmission

-The Vega was awarded "Best In Show" Nov.
-17, 2013 at the Autoseum Car Show, Mineola NY, the final Long Island show of the season.
+The Vega panel was awarded "Best In Show" Nov.
+17, 2013 at the Autoseum Car Show, Mineola NY.

 Only 2% of total Vega production, the Panel Express is a one-passenger panel delivery based on the Kammback wagon with steel panels in place of the wagon's fixed rear side glass.
 Classified as a truck, the panel featured a Chevy Van low-back driver's seat, a deleted rear seat - in its place an enclosed storage area under the load floor.
 An auxiliary front passenger seat was optional.